|

 when a Zombie Lurch in honor of the release of George A. Romero's new

 zombie film, "Diary of the Dead" will take place.
+A zombie lurch is when people gather en masse,

 dressed as zombies, and march through parts of the city, such as shopping